 The Bank encourages calculated risk-taking, where risks are known, and are within the risk limits arising from the Board approved risk appetite.
-Also while evaluating the risks, the associated returns are also considered.
+Also, while evaluating the risks, the associated returns are also considered.
 The key constituents that promote "Risk aware culture" in the Bank are:

-Encourage employees to take business decisions in line with the Bank's approved risk appetite;

-- Treatment to whistleblowers who report on fraudulent activities; - Treatment to employees who report potential risks; and - Adequate and regular training of personnel in the business areas on their roles in risk management.
+- Encourage employees to take business decisions in line with the Bank's approved risk appetite; - Proper handling of whistle blowers who report on fraudulent activities; - Proper handling of employees who report potential risks; and - Adequate and regular training of personnel in the business areas on their roles in risk management.